 The option of not booking an internet package could be just the opportunity you need to curb everyone’s insatiable appetite to stay connected.
 And without access, you may realize that nothing is lost.
 And indeed, an awful lot is to be gained.

-An added benefit – you may well find that the world still spins without you watching every rotation.
+An added benefit – you may find that the world still spins without you watching every rotation.

 So test it and see.
 Dip your toes in the water of the no-wifi world and see how much it enhances your vacation.

 Are these good enough reasons not to buy internet packages for your cruise vacation?
 Only you can decide.
-But before you do, discover if free wifi onboard cruise ships are actually possible, or not.